6 Ways to reduce stress in the workplace

 When an employee suffers from a mental health illness, it affects the company as a whole.
 If they aren’t cared for, you could end up facing discrimination claims–affecting your productivity, income, and brand-name.

-In this guide, we’ll look at what mental health discrimination is, different forms of discrimination, and how to eliminate them from the workplace.
+In this guide, we’ll look at what mental health discrimination is, different forms of discrimination, and how to eliminate them.

 Mental health discrimination is when an employee is treated unfavourably because of a psychological illness.
 The condition must meet the legal requirements of a disability in order for it to class as unlawful discrimination.